pepedinho/minishell/README.md

 # 💻 Minishell

 Welcome to **Minishell**!
 This project aims to create a mini version of a Unix shell, providing an educational and practical experience on the internal workings of a shell.
-This project is part of the "Chapter III" curriculum.
-Below, you'll find all the necessary information to install, use, and contribute to this project.

 ## 📋 Table of Contents